lucydojo/instagram-carousel/agent-os/product/tech-stack.md

 # Tech Stack

-This document records the complete tech stack for the Instagram Carousel Maker.
-The stack leverages TypeScript/Next.js defaults with specific additions for AI image generation (nano banana pro), text generation, Instagram API integration, and scheduling.
+This document records the complete tech stack for Dojogram.
+The stack leverages TypeScript/Next.js defaults and uses Supabase for database, authentication, and file storage, with specific additions for AI image generation (nano banana pro), text generation, Instagram API integration, and scheduling.

 ## Language & Runtime
 - **TypeScript** - Primary language for type safety across frontend and backend